spark-mv/cdn/CORS.md

 Please refer to [these instructions] (https://docs.google.com/document/d/1zIMMQe4lSy7ubcWv9FDxzsWw6acjv9_o6yZrhgoyit0/edit?usp=sharing) for a step-by-step guide on how to setup CORS on Fastly.

 **Finished with CORS configuration?
 You can [go back to enabling HolaCDN] (https://github.com/hola/cdn/blob/master/install.md#4-allow-holacdn-to-download-content)**

+### <a name="configLeaseweb"></a>CORS configuration for LeaseWeb

+Please refer to [these instructions] (https://docs.google.com/document/d/16jw0ORZr7i1ZfumzVcnGF1mua8J48IuVPCNm_7jhoAE/edit?usp=sharing) for a step-by-step guide on how to setup CORS on LeaseWeb.

+**Finished with CORS configuration?
+You can [go back to enabling HolaCDN] (https://github.com/hola/cdn/blob/master/install.md#4-allow-holacdn-to-download-content)**